tgore-nd/LeastSquaresMonteCarlo/README.md

 \end{aligned}
 $$

-Consider an American-style put option with a strike $K=1.10$, a risk-free rate of $0.06$, and an expiration date $\tau=1$ year away.
+Consider an American-style put option with a strike $K=1.10$, a risk-free rate $r=0.06$, and an expiration date $\tau=1$ year away.
 Our goal is to find the option value at $t=0$.
-For this example, we mirror the approach taken by the authors, using a second-degree polynomial expansion of the stock price to predict the next-step exercise value.
+For this example, we mirror the approach taken by the authors, using a second-degree polynomial expansion of the stock price to predict the next-step continuation value.

 After running `estimate_continuation_value` with these parameters, we get a value $V=0.1144$, which exactly equals that predicted by Longstaff-Schwartz (2001).
 The model therefore valid in its predictions.
 This analysis can be very easily replicated using the `paper_example()` function.